phucanh1939/notes/docs/computer/data/number/FloatingPoint.md

 2. Compute the decimal value using the formula: `(-1)^sign * (1 + mantissa) * 2^(exponent - bias)`
   value = -1 ^ 0 * (1 + 0.28125) * 2 ^ (130-127) = 10.25

+## Floating-point History

+Before computers, approximations of real numbers is needed because: In general, many real-world quantities (like lengths, areas, or volumes) have infinite precision make it impossible to calculate.

+## 1. Early Beginnings
+- **Ancient Civilizations**: Early estimates of real-world values (like astronomical data) used approximations but lacked precise representation of decimals.

+## 2. 17th Century
+- **Napier's Logs (1614)**: John Napier introduced **logarithms**, which helped with multiplication and division by converting them to addition and subtraction.

+## 3. 19th Century
+- **Charles Babbage**: The **Analytical Engine** (1837) was designed to use floating-point arithmetic for calculations, though it was never fully built.

+## 4. 20th Century
+- **IEEE Standardization (1985)**: The **IEEE 754 standard** was introduced to provide a standardized format for floating-point representation, ensuring consistency across computers.
+- **Early Computing**: In the 1940s, computers like the **ENIAC** used floating-point arithmetic for scientific and engineering calculations.

+[real-numbers]: Number